 6. Brentwood Leisure Centre: Plenty of playing fields, swimming pools, gym, and fitness classes.

-7. Hylands House and Estate: Located in Chelmsford just a stone's throw away, Hylands House is a graceful building surrounded by gardens and parklands.
+7. Hylands House and Estate in Brentwood: Located in Chelmsford just a stone's throw away, Hylands House is a graceful building surrounded by gardens and parklands.

-8. Nightlife: Find out about Brentwood's nightlife, featuring various bars and pubs offering cocktails and craft beers with accompanying live musical performances.
+8. Nightlife in Brentwood: Find out about Brentwood's nightlife, featuring various bars and pubs offering cocktails and craft beers with accompanying live musical performances.

 Although this is not as big as London, there are various activities and places of interest in Brentwood, especially for those who love culture and history, those fond of the outdoors, and shopaholics.
 From visiting the cathedral to exploring Thorndon Country Park or shopping at the market, Brentwood is a nice day out or weekend away from the nearby bustling city.